 If you feel like indulging in a sweet treat, the fried poundcake is always a winner!

 Pinkie Masters is also located in the Historic District and is easily one of the most well-known bars in Savannah.
-The vibe there is very relaxed.
+(Jimmy Carter even visited!)

 If you prefer something high energy, head to the touristy dueling pianos bar, Savannah Smiles.